 PROCESS: The data provided will represent two different kinds of evaluations.
 One will be a special education evaluation (either an LD or ADHD evaluation) and the other will be a diagnostic evaluation that will include a summary of personality data to be integrated into the report.
 You can choose which of these you would like to do for your assignment, depending on whether you see yourself as focusing on cognitive issues in your practice or personality issues.
 If you do not do well on this assignment, you will be required to go the other one as well.

 Exam

 REQUIREMENTS: The exam will test your knowledge of the material covered in the class and what is contained in the study guide.
-The exam will be take home.
-You will have a week to complete it.
+The exam will be closed book.